datagouv/csv-detective/README.md

 This option allows you to select the output mode you want to pass.
 To do so, you have to pass a `output_mode` argument to the `routine` function.
 This variable has two possible values:

 - `output_mode` defaults to `'LIMITED'` which means report will contain only detected column types based on a pre-selected threshold proportion in data.
+Report result is the standard output (an example can be found above in 'Output' section).
 - `output_mode='ALL'` which means report will contain a full list of all column types possibilities for each input data columns with a value associated which match to the proportion of found column type in data.
 With this report, user can adjust its rules of detection based on a specific threshold and has a better vision of quality detection for each columns.
-Results couldalso be easily transformed into dataframe (columns types in column / column names in rows) for analysis and test.
+Results could also be easily transformed into dataframe (columns types in column / column names in rows) for analysis and test.

 **Partial code** :